Cofiwch Dryweryn: Background

-In July 1957, following parliamentary approval, Liverpool City Council pursued the flooding of the Tryweryn Valley without the consent of Welsh authorities and against the wishes of most Welsh Members of Parliament.
-The council also failed to respond to formal planning inquiries presented by residents to explain their concerns with the proposal.
+In late 1957, with parliamentary approval, Liverpool City Council pursued the flooding of the Tryweryn Valley without the consent of Welsh authorities and against the wishes of most Welsh Members of Parliament.
+The council also failed to respond to formal planning inquiries presented by residents to explain their concerns about the proposal.
 Despite protests in Liverpool, London, and Wales, the valley was flooded in 1965, and several centuries-old communities such as Capel Celyn were lost.